8go/matrix-commander/README.md

 For sending messages the program supports various text formats:
 1) text: default
-2) html:  HTML formated text
+2) html:  HTML formatted text
 3) markdown: MarkDown formatted text
 4) code: used a block of fixed-sized font, ideal for ASCII art or tables, bash outputs, etc.